MargritEssam/MargritEssam/README.md

 - I graduated from bioinformatic in 2022
 - retaessam8@gmail.com
 - gpa 2.78
-- I hope to help you
+- i wish help you